nwjs/chromium.src/docs/updater/protocol_3_1.md

 #### `event` Objects (Ping-Back Request)
 An event object represents a specific report about an operation the client attmpted as part of this update session.
 All events have the following members:
- *   `type`: The event type is a numeric value indicating the type of the event.
+ *   `eventtype`: The event type is a numeric value indicating the type of the event.
 It must always be specified by the client.
-The following values are known:
+The following values are
+     known:
      *   2: An install operation.
      *   3: An update operation.
      *   4: An uninstall operation.
      *   14: A download operation.
      *   42: An action operation.
- *   `result`: The outcome of the operation.
+ *   `eventresult`: The outcome of the operation.
 Default: 0.
 Known values:
      *   0: error
      *   1: success
      *   4: cancelled